Armenia: Music and dance

-Instruments like the duduk, dhol, zurna, and kanun are commonly found in Armenian folk music.
-Artists such as Sayat Nova are famous due to their influence in the development of Armenian folk music.
-One of the oldest types of Armenian music is the Armenian chant which is the most common kind of religious music in Armenia.
-Many of these chants are ancient in origin, extending to pre-Christian times, while others are relatively modern, including several composed by Mesrop Mashtots.
-Whilst under Soviet rule, the Armenian classical music composer Aram Khatchaturian became internationally well known for his music, for various ballets and the Sabre Dance from his composition for the ballet Gayane.
+The duduk, dhol, zurna, and kanun are common instruments in Armenian folk music.
+The 18th century bard Sayat Nova influenced the development of Armenian folk music.
+Armenian chant is a common form of religious music in Armenia.
+Under Soviet rule, the Armenian composer Aram Khatchaturian became internationally known for his music, including the "Sabre Dance" from his composition for the ballet Gayane.